Voxelmanip-Classic/site/_pages/ROllerozxa.md

 ROllerozxa is the owner, administrator, developer and soused herring enjoyer of Voxelmanip Classic.

-Most of the time when he is online he has probably forgotten that Minetest is even running in the background, though he sometimes is active and builds things.
+Most of the time when he is online he has probably forgotten that Luanti is even running in the background, though he sometimes is active and builds things.